Responsible Pet Ownership

 - Check to make sure that the contact information associated with your dog license is correct.
 If your dog is licensed and wearing tags we will be able to contact you if your pet is picked up by our dog control officer or admitted to the Lloydminster SPCA.

-If you locate your pet at the SPCA, owners are responsible for paying shelter fees and will have to pay a fine for having an animal at large.
+If you locate your pet at the SPCA, owners are generally responsible for paying shelter fees and may have to pay a fine for having an animal at large.
 Additional charges also apply for any veterinary treatment provided.
 If your dog did not have a dog tag you will have to apply and pay a fee for the tag before you can take your dog home.